IBM-Bluemix-Docs/voice-agent/api.md

 You can control the behavior of your voice agent by defining action tags and state variables from within the {{site.data.keyword.conversationfull}} service.
 Action tags initiate actions that your voice agent takes during a conversation session, and state variables define voice agent characteristics that persist throughout the conversation unless otherwise changed.
 {: shortdesc}

 Because {{site.data.keyword.iva_full}} is based on IBM Voice Gateway, the API works the same way.
 If you're familiar with Voice Gateway, you can use the same actions and state variables in your {{site.data.keyword.conversationshort}} dialogs with {{site.data.keyword.iva_short}}.
+See [Action tags and state variables in the Voice Gateway API](https://www.ibm.com/support/knowledgecenter/SS4U29/api.html).
 {: tip}

 ## Editing JSON in the dialog response